anzepirnat/CtRNN/README.md

 ## Overview

 This repository contains the code demo for the paper titled "Enhanced Multi-label Classification in NILM using a DL CtRNN Model with Improved Energy Efficiency".
-The paper introduces a novel Deep Learning (DL) model for Non-Intrusive Load Monitoring (NILM) with a focus on improved computation and energy efficiency.

 ## Contents

 Non-intrusive load monitoring (NILM) involves obtaining appliance-level data from a single metering point to measure total electricity consumption.

+Notebook in this repository presents:
-This repository presents a DL CtRNN (Convolutional Transposed Recurrent Neural Network) architecture designed for enhanced multi-label classification in NILM.
-The model aims to improve computation and energy efficiency compared to classical machine learning and deep learning techniques.
+- DL CtRNN (Convolutional Transposed Recurrent Neural Network) architecture designed for enhanced multi-label classification in NILM.
+Architecture is implemented and depicted in the code.
+- Evaluation methodology consisting of RE and SE groups of mixed datasets.
+Code contains all functions that were used to process REFIT and UK-DALE datasets to shape any of the mixed datasets from RE and SE groups.

+The notebook includes examples that showce the practical usage of functions, with comprehensive explanations provided in the accompanying markdowns.

 ## Contributions of our paper